 When a problem occurs, you have a number of places to look for information after you've found out the problem isn't in setup:

-- Check Known Issues and Common Problems sections, collect relevant information using Reporting Issues guidelines.
+- Check the Known Issues and Common Problems sections, collect relevant information using the Reporting Issues guidelines.

 - The TeamCity Forum - Search the forum to see if anyone else has experienced your problem.
 Our forum's user base is quite active and is a good place to find support.
-If did not find any relevant information either in the forums or in tracker and you are not sure whether you faced a bug or it's just a result of misconfiguration, this the right way to start is to create a new thread in the forums.
+If you cannot find any relevant information either in the forums or in tracker and you are not sure whether you faced a bug or it's just a result of misconfiguration, the right way to start is to create a new thread in the forums.

 - TeamCity's Issue Tracker - Browse the issue tracker to see if somebody has already reported on your problem.
 If the same issue exists, please vote for the issue.
-If you are sure you have faced a bug, please collect relevant data related to the problem and post a new issue into the tracker.
-Be sure to include TeamCity build number, describe where exactly you see the problem, what were the previous actions if relevant and please also describe your environment (OS, Web Server, TeamCity distribution used, how TeamCity is set up, etc.)
+If you are sure you have faced a bug, please collect the relevant data about the problem and post a new issue into the tracker.
+Be sure to include the TeamCity build number, describe where exactly you see the problem, what your previous actions were if relevant and also please describe your environment (OS, Web Server, TeamCity distribution used, how TeamCity is set up, etc.)